 "The Beloved Community is not an organization of individuals seeking private and selfish security for their souls.
-It is a new adventure, a spontaneous fellowship of consecrated men (women and children) seeking a new world."--Clarence Skinner (1881-1949), UU minister
+It is a new adventure, a spontaneous fellowship of consecrated men, women, and children seeking a new world."

-NOTE: Go to our Home Page for a complete listing of this coming Sunday Morning happenings.
+Please go to our Home Page for a listing of this Sunday's happenings.

-Local fair trade coffee and tea is served every Sunday following the worship service.
+Local, fair trade coffee, tea, and hot chocolate are served every Sunday following the worship service.
 We also promote local, sustainable and healthy food including monthly hot brunches and potlucks.
-We also have been known to serve hot cinnamon rolls in the summer.
-We love to eat and have fun together after our spirits have been nourished?
+(We have been known to serve hot cinnamon rolls in the summer!)
+We love to eat and have fun together after our spirits have been nourished!

-'Religion is our human response to the dual reality of being alive and having to die.' --Forest Church, UU minister
+"Religion is our human response to the dual reality of being alive and having to die."